 We will record where and to whom the records have been passed and the date.
-This will allow the new setting to continue supporting victims of abuse and have that support in place for when the young person arrives.
+This will allow parental responsibility for children on our the new setting to continue supporting victims of abuse and have that support in place for when the young person arrives.

-• All in- year applications and transfers will also be reported to the Local Authority.
+All in- year applications and transfers will also be reported to the Local Authority.